stormchaserroleplaying/stormchaserRPG/Origins/Cultures/index.md

 For each species, there are a handful of suggested cultural options.
 When building your character, you can choose only one culture to gain traits from.
 Each culture listed here includes a description of what sort of life a character from that culture would experience.
 This description can range from the morals and traditions instilled in them to how they found themselves a part of that culture to begin with.
 The following sections appear in the description for most cultures.

+See [here](https://stormchaserroleplaying.com/Arden/Regions/) for cultures from the world of [Arden](https://stormchaserroleplaying.com/Arden/).

 ## Alignment
 A creature’s general moral and personal attitudes are represented by its alignment.
 Alignment is a combination of two factors: one identifies morality (good, evil, or neutral), and the other describes attitudes toward society and order (lawful, chaotic, or neutral).
 Thus, nine distinct alignments define the possible combinations.